jerryp1/mapcomp/README.md

 - [APSI](https://github.com/microsoft/APSI): The implementation of the paper "Labeled PSI from Homomorphic Encryption with Reduced Computation and Communication," published in [CCS 2021](https://eprint.iacr.org/2021/1116.pdf).
 For its source code, we understand how to use the Fully Homomorphic Encryption (FHE) library [SEAL](https://github.com/microsoft/SEAL).
 Most of the codes for Unbalanced Private Set Intersection (UPSI) are partially from ASPI.
 We also adapt the encoding part of [6857-private-categorization](https://github.com/aleksejspopovs/6857-private-categorization) to support arbitrary bit-length elements.
 See `mpc4j-native-fhe` and `upsi` in `mpc-s2pc-pso` for details.
 - [MiniPSI](https://github.com/osu-crypto/MiniPSI): The implementation of the paper "Compact and Malicious Private Set Intersection for Small Sets," published in [CCS 2021](https://eprint.iacr.org/2021/1159).
 We understand how to implement Elliagtor encoding/decoding functions on Curve25519.
 See package `crypto/ecc/bc/X25519BcByteMulElligatorEcc` in `mpc4j-common-tool` for details.
 - [Ed25519](https://github.com/agl/ed25519/tree/5312a61534124124185d41f09206b9fef1d88403): Ed25519 in for Go.
 We understand how to implement Elliagtor in Ed25519.
 See package `crypto/ecc/bc/X25519BcByteMulElligatorEcc` in `mpc4j-common-tool` for details.
+- [dgs](https://github.com/malb/dgs): Discrete Gaussians over the Integers.
+We learn many ways of discrete Gaussian sampling.
+See package `common/sampler/integral/gaussian` in `mpc4j-common-sampler` for details.
+- [Pure-DP](https://github.com/Samuel-Maddock/pure-LDP): a Python package that provides simple implementations of various state-of-the-art LDP algorithms (both Frequency Oracles and Heavy Hitters) with the main goal of providing a single, simple interface to benchmark and experiment with these algorithms.
+We learn many efficient LDP implementation details.

 ## Acknowledge